BitingLip/node-manager/device-operations/README.md

 ## License

-This project is part of the device-manager system.
+This project is part of the node-manager system.